Search for course materials by course code, instructor, or title...

 You may request the item(s) to be booked for a later time.
 Bookings can be placed, in-person only, on 15-minute increments (for example: 8:00, 8:15, 8:30, and 8:45).
 You will have 15 minutes to pick up your booked item(s) before it will be canceled and made available for another patron.
 For more information, visit the Reserve Bookings section.

 Yes, reserve items accrue overdue fees on an hourly basis.
-The fees are $5 for the first hour, or partial hour, and $2 for every hour, or partial hour, thereafter.
+The fees are $2 for every hour, or partial hour, thereafter.

 Reserve items have a 15-minute grace period, during which no overdue fees accrue.
 For more information, visit the Reserve Overdue Fees section.

-If the overdue fees exceed $24 (undergraduates), and $49.00 (graduates, faculty ,and staff), OR are 90 days past due, your library privileges will be suspended.
+If the overdue fees exceed $25 (undergraduates), and $50.00 (graduates, faculty ,and staff), your library privileges will be suspended.